 - Jack splitter: I have never been in a place on the camino where I actually needed my jack splitter.
 Some places have few power outlets, but as I carry a power bank, I am not in problems having to wait for a power outlet

 - An extra packing bag: I never used it and it just caused confusion in my backpack.

 Stuff I regret I skipped

-On another camino I decided to skip my day cream and use my foot balm for my face in stead.
-Truly greasy and unplesant… Some grams are simply not worth skipping!
+On another camino I decided to skip bringing my day cream and use my foot balm for my face instead.
+Totally greasy and unpleasant… Some grams are simply not worth skipping!

 So what’s on my ultimate packing list for the camino?